About Dr. Fred L. McGhee

 He is the author of four books, including a history of Austin’s Montopolis neighborhood, numerous scholarly publications, and several nominations to the National Register of Historic Places, including nominations for the aforementioned public housing and for the second largest Native American burial site in Texas located in Corpus Christi.
 In addition to upcoming books about Austin’s historic public housing and an oral history of the Navy’s BOOST program, Dr. McGhee is also at work on a biography of 19th century Texas governor Elisha M. Pease titled “Son of Enfield, Father of Texas: A Look at the Life of Elisha Marshall Pease.”

-A German and American national, Dr. McGhee holds a B.S., cum laude, in Linguistics from Northeastern University in Boston, and an M.A. and Ph.D. in Anthropology from the University of Texas at Austin.
+A German and American national, Dr. McGhee graduated cum laude with a degree in the Linguistics of American Sign Language and German from Northeastern University in Boston, where one of his mentors was the late Harlan Lane, author of When the Mind Hears, the Mask of Benevolence, and other works.
+He is also a graduate of Boston University’s Naval ROTC program, where one of his mentors was the late Michael T. Corgan.
+After completion of his active naval service, he earned an M.A. and Ph.D. in Anthropology/Archaeology (and from the African Diaspora Program) at the University of Texas at Austin.
 He is the first African-American to graduate from the University of Texas with a Ph.D. in archaeology.
 The grandson of a sharecropper and the son of a survivor of World War II, he is the first person in his family to attend college as well as graduate school.

 Dr. McGhee holds professional certifications with the University of Hawai’i scientific diving program as well as with the Nautical Archaeology Society, among many others.
 He is a member of the Texas commandery of the Naval Order of the United States.
 Also a martial artist and longtime soccer player and coach, Dr. McGhee is a mid-level ranked Tae Kwon Do practitioner with the American Tae Kwon Do Association and is a licensed youth soccer coach with the U.S. Soccer Federation.